 Audit your website

 Our webpages are our 24/7 salesperson.
-The last thing you want to happen is to lose a sale because your website is slow, or a user can’t find your physical store because your website crashes.
+The last thing you want to happen is to lose a sale because your website is slow, or a user can’t buy from you because your website crashes.

 Here are some website tips: